-Transportation is now the largest source of greenhouse gas emissions in the United States.
-Electric vehicles (EVs) are critical to reducing emissions, and more EV options are arriving.
-But are states doing enough to enable residents and business to use electric cars, trucks, and buses?
+The transportation sector is responsible for 28% of climate pollution in the United States.
+Electric vehicles (EVs) play a critical role in reducing carbon emissions, improving air quality and public health, and achieving ambitious climate goals.
+But are states doing enough to enable their residents and businesses to use electric cars, trucks, and buses?

-The State Transportation Electrification Scorecard ranks states’ efforts—identifying those that have taken comprehensive steps to reduce barriers and others that are just starting.
-Every state can step up to enable equitable, electrified transportation for all.
+The 2023 State Transportation Electrification Scorecard evaluates states’ EV policies and identifies which states are taking steps to reduce barriers to EV adoption and areas where progress is needed.
+Every state should step up to enable equitable, electrified transportation for all.